AqwamCreates/DataPredict/docs/API/Models/ConditionalRandomField.md

 -OR-

-* predictedMatrix: A matrix containing all predicted values from all classes.
+* predictedCurrentStateMatrix: A matrix containing all predicted values from all classes.

 ## Inherited From